mekarpeles/pypc/README.rst

 In both cases, a project/ subdirectory is populated with an __init__.py.

-Finally, pypc provides a strict mode which installs and configures virtualenv and specified linters as dependencies.
-This may be combined with minimal mode:
+Finally, pypc provides a --strict or -s mode which not only scaffolds your project directory but additionally installs and activates virtualenv and linters within your environment.
+Strict mode may be combined with minimal mode:

     $ pypc -sm project